Elective caesarean section is the preferred method of delivery: If you have had 2 previous CS deliveries.

 The baby is often delivered quickly in 5 – 10 minutes after the surgeon has made an incision in your abdomen and uterus.

-If you have a large build, or have had previous abdominal surgery or several previous CS, it may take longer to reach the baby due to tissue scarring.
+If you have a high BMI or have had previous abdominal surgery or several previous caesarean sections, it may take longer to reach the baby due to tissue scarring.

-The uterine incision is usually made laterally, in the lower segment of the uterus.
+The uterine incision is usually made laterally, along your bikini line.

 If the baby is lying sideways or your baby is very premature or the lower segment is blocked by a low-lying placenta or a large fibroid, a vertical uterine incision (classical CS) may be required.